nifty-oss/limestone/clients/js/README.md

 * `owner`:
   Program that will own the new account.

-> The library uses the new Solana [JavaScript SDK Technology Preview](https://www.npmjs.com/package/@solana/web3.js/v/2.0.0-preview.4).
-There is also a [package](clients/legacy/README.md) using the [Umi framework](https://github.com/metaplex-foundation/umi).
+> This library uses the new Solana [JavaScript SDK Technology Preview](https://www.npmjs.com/package/@solana/web3.js/v/2.0.0-preview.4).
+There is also a version of the [library](clients/legacy/README.md) using the [Umi framework](https://github.com/metaplex-foundation/umi).

 ## License